xelis-project/xelis-blockchain/README.md

 ### Transaction Propagation

 Transaction propagation packet contains the hash only to prevent sending the TX.
-Its already backed by a cache per peer.
+Its also backed by a cache per peer to knows if the transaction was already received from him / send to him.

 ## Storage